The surprisingly simple fix for Apple’s convoluted App Store rules

 — DHH (@dhh) June 19, 2020

-Apple gave another explanation to Protocol’s David Pierce, who wrote that an exception to in-app purchase rules apply to “business services but not consumer products.”
+Apple gave another explanation to Protocol’s David Pierce, who wrote that an exception to in-app purchase rules applies to “business services but not consumer products.”
 Panzarino clarified further that apps don’t have to use in-app subscriptions if they “only offer bulk pricing options that are paid for by institutions or corporations rather than the end user.”
 This would explain why remote collaboration tools from Basecamp or Slack—and even Spark’s email tool—could get a pass.

 One problem—aside from Apple’s nonsensical definition of reading material—is that even the exceptions seem to have exceptions.